A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-58455: TP-Link Archer AX53 Buffer Overflow Flaw

-CVE-2025-58455 is a heap-based buffer overflow in TP-Link Archer AX53 v1.0 routers that allows authenticated attackers to execute arbitrary code.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2025-58455 is a heap-based buffer overflow in TP-Link Archer AX53 firmware that enables authenticated attackers to execute arbitrary code.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2025-58455 Overview